Master Data Driven Testing in Selenium | Techniques, Tools, and Tips

 Step 1: Set Up Your Project

-Ensure you have Selenium WebDriver and TestNG (TestNG is optional but highly recommended for testing in Java) dependencies added to your Java project.
-You can use Maven or Gradle for dependency management.
+Make sure you have added the dependencies for Selenium WebDriver and TestNG is optionally, but strongly recommended for testing in Java to your Java project.
+You can use either Maven or Gradle for dependency management.

 Step 2: Prepare Your Test Data